• Skip to primary navigation

 What kind of protein powder to use?

 I am extremely picky about any supplements or protein powder that I consume.
 I prefer a whey powder with no added sugars or artificial flavors.
-For the past year, I have been using Levels Grass Fed Whey Protein Powder (Unflavored).
+For the past couple of years, I have been using Levels Grass Fed Whey Protein Powder (Unflavored).

 I find that it blends really well into my oats, doesn’t add any artificial ingredients into my diet and is relatively affordable coming in at $1.40 per serving at time of publication.
-I also like that they are clear about sourcing and that it is made in the USA.
+I also like that the company is clear about sourcing and that it is made in the USA.
+This is not sponsored and I purchase this product on my own.

 How to make protein oats